Evaluating LLM Agents on Automated Software Analysis Tasks

 \subsubsection{Target projects}

-The project sections of Table~\ref{tab:repo-characterizations} show the \benchNumProjects{} selected projects, split between \benchCppProjects{} C/C++ and \benchJavaProjects{} Java codebases.
-We select target projects that are actively maintained, and cover diverse build systems and dependencies.
-To find candidates, we search GitHub for popular repositories using keywords such as ``command-line'', ``program'', and ``cmd'', sorting results by star count.
-We specifically target \emph{command-line programs} that can be invoked directly after installation, because they provide well-defined entry points for analysis tool invocation and unambiguous validation criteria.
-We exclude libraries or frameworks typically used only as dependencies or submodules in other projects.
-We acknowledge that this restriction may favor projects with well-defined entry points, and that analyzing libraries (which often lack standalone executables) presents additional challenges, such as harness construction.
-We discuss this threat to generalizability in \S\ref{sec:discussion}.
-For each candidate, we manually inspect the README and documentation to verify the presence of clear command-line invocation examples.
+The project rows of Table~\ref{tab:repo-characterizations} show the \benchNumProjects{} selected projects, split between \benchCppProjects{} C/C++ and \benchJavaProjects{} Java codebases.
+We select target projects that were actively maintained at the time of collection and cover diverse build systems and dependencies.
+To find candidates, we search GitHub for popular repositories using keywords such as ``command-line'', ``program'', and ``cmd'', sorting results by star count; this process is used to identify suitable candidates rather than to construct a statistically representative sample.
+We specifically target \emph{command-line programs} that can be invoked directly after installation, and exclude libraries or frameworks used only as dependencies or submodules.
+This scoping is deliberate for two reasons: First, command-line entry points isolate the per-task setup variance we study from harness-construction variance: analyzing a library generally requires writing a driver or fuzzing harness that exercises its API, which in itself is a separate research subproblem with its own challenges and tool-specific conventions~\cite{Cadar2008KLEE,Fioraldi2020AFL,Sherman2025}.
+Second, command-line programs still span substantial diversity in build systems, runtimes, and dependencies (Table~\ref{tab:repo-characterizations}), preserving the setup complexity that our benchmark targets.
+We discuss this threat to generalizability in \S\ref{sec:threats}.
+Finally, for each candidate, we manually inspect the README and documentation to verify clear command-line invocation examples before inclusion.